 Cross Chiropractic Center understands that price is a concern when it comes to you choosing your chiropractic care.
-Our staff at Cross Chiropractic Center is most knowledgeable and is here to walk you through your particular situation.
+Our staff at Cross Chiropractic Center is most knowledgeable and is here to discuss your particular situation.

 If your chiropractic insurance coverage covers spinal manipulation, it will likely cover Cox Technic.
 The same applies for coverage of ancillary care items (like hot/cold therapy, electrical stimulation, nutrition, support belts).
 Check with your insurance plan or ask our staff to assist you with finding out.

 Realize that insurance coverage does not control what is required to regulate your spinal pain - leg pain, arm pain, neck pain or low back pain.
 You and the staff at Cross Chiropractic Center must determine what chiropractic care is right to alleviate your condition and regulate the pain.
 If your insurance says it will only pay for 12 visits and your spinal condition demands that you be seen daily or a couple times a week until your pain is alleviated, you will have to decide what is best for your health.

 Know that Cross Chiropractic Center is most willing to work with you and your insurance/financial situation to the advantage of your health and pain-free quality of life.
 Just ask.

 "This information and website content is not intended to diagnose, guarantee results, or recommend specific treatment or activity.
 It is designed to educate and inform only.
 Please consult your physician for a thorough examination leading to a diagnosis and well-planned treatment strategy.
 See more details on the DISCLAIMER